TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/SnakeRogueLikeDoc/Player Abilities.md

 ### Ability AStar

 The game will basically play for you.
 The snake will automatically travel to the nearest Food.
-It takes account of the static obstacles but not the moving obstacles or lasers.
+It takes account of the static obstacles but not the moving obstacles or lasers but the snake will be invincible to these things during the duration of AStar.
 The ability is not activatable if there are no food in the map.

 ```cpp